larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 Last but not least, we set up the *content delivery network (CDN)* for our images.
 With the steps below, with [Google Cloud](https://cloud.google.com/){:target="_blank"}, we set up a load balancer to cache and deliver imagery for our posts.
 In the steps below, we use a subdomain of the [custom domain](#custom-domain) to enable *https*.

-> For the steps below, if prompted to enable a required api (e.g. *Compute Engine API*), enable it to continue.
+> For the steps below, if prompted to enable a required API (e.g. *Compute Engine API*), enable it to continue.

 #### Creating a Project